Skip to content

 1. Unless expressly agreed otherwise in writing, the prices and rates indicated by Digitalique are always exclusive of VAT.

-2. Prices and rates exclude shipping, travel, accommodation, and other expenses, unless otherwise agreed.
+2. Prices and rates are exclusive of shipping, travel, accommodation, and other expenses, unless otherwise agreed.

-3. If no price or rate has been expressly agreed, the price or rate will be determined on the basis of the actual hours worked and Digitalique's usual rates.
+3. Unless a price or rate has been expressly agreed upon, the price or rate shall be determined based on the actual hours expended and Digitalique's standard rates.

 4. Digitalique will inform the Other Party of all additional costs in good time before concluding the Agreement or provide information on the basis of which these costs can be charged to the Other Party.

-5. If Digitalique agrees to a fixed price or fixed rate when concluding the Agreement, Digitalique is entitled to increase this, even if the price or rate was not originally given subject to reservation.
+5. Should Digitalique agree upon a fixed price or rate at the conclusion of the Agreement, Digitalique shall be entitled to increase it, even if the price or rate was not originally subject to reservation.

-6. In the event that Digitalique intends to change the price or rate, it will inform the Other Party of this as soon as possible.
+6. Should Digitalique intend to modify the price or rate, it shall inform the Counterparty thereof as soon as reasonably possible.

-7. If the price or rate increase takes place within three months of the conclusion of the Agreement, the Other Party may terminate the Agreement by means of a written statement, unless:
+7. Should the price or rate be increased within three months following the conclusion of the Agreement, the Counterparty may dissolve the Agreement by written notice, unless:

-8. the increase results from a power or obligation incumbent on Digitalique under the law;
+8. the increase results from an authorization or an obligation incumbent upon Digitalique pursuant to the law;

-9. the increase is caused by a rise in the price of raw materials, taxes, production costs, exchange rates, wages, etc., or by other reasons that could not reasonably have been foreseen when the Agreement was entered into;
+9. the increase is caused by a rise in the price of raw materials, taxes, production costs, currency exchange rates, wages, etc., or on other grounds that were not reasonably foreseeable at the time of entering into the Agreement;

-10. Digitalique is still willing to perform the Agreement on the basis of the originally agreed terms; or
+10. Digitalique is still willing to execute the Agreement based on the originally agreed terms; or

-11. it has been stipulated that performance will take place more than three months after the conclusion of the Agreement.
+11. it has been stipulated that the execution will be performed more than three months after the conclusion of the Agreement.

 Payment

-1. Payment shall be made by transfer to a bank account designated by Digitalique, unless otherwise agreed.
+1. Payment shall be made via bank transfer to an account designated by Digitalique, unless otherwise agreed upon.

-2. Digitalique will send an invoice for the amounts owed by the Other Party.
-The payment term for each invoice is immediately after the date of the invoice in question, unless otherwise indicated on the invoice or agreed otherwise.
+2. Digitalique will issue an invoice for the amounts owed by the Counterparty.
+The payment term for each invoice is immediately following the date of the respective invoice, unless otherwise specified on the invoice or agreed upon.

-3. Invoicing takes place weekly, unless otherwise agreed.
+3. Invoicing occurs weekly, unless otherwise agreed upon.

-4. Digitalique and the Other Party may agree that payment will be made in installments in proportion to the progress of the work.
-If payment in installments has been agreed, the Other Party must pay according to the installments and percentages as laid down in the Agreement.
+4. Digitalique and the Counterparty may agree that payment shall be made in installments proportionate to the progress of the work.
+If payment in installments has been agreed upon, the Counterparty must pay according to the terms and percentages stipulated in the Agreement.

-5. Objections to the amount of the invoice do not suspend the Other Party's payment obligation.
+5. Objections regarding the invoice amount do not suspend the Counterparty's payment obligation.

-6. The Other Party is not authorized to deduct any amount owed on account of a counterclaim it has asserted.
+6. The Counterparty is not authorized to deduct any amount from the sum due on account of a counterclaim asserted by them.

-7. In the event of non-payment or late payment, the Other Party will be in default by operation of law without notice of default being required.
-The Other Party will then owe statutory commercial interest from the date on which payment was due until the date of full payment, with interest for part of a month being calculated as interest for a whole month.
+7. In the event of non-payment or delayed payment, the Counterparty shall be in default by operation of law, without prior notice of default.
+The Counterparty shall then owe the statutory commercial interest from the date on which payment became due until the day of full settlement, with interest for a portion of a month being calculated as for a full month.

-8. Any payment made by the Other Party will first be applied to all interest and costs owed and finally to the longest outstanding invoices, even if the Other Party states that the payment relates to later invoices.
+8. Any payment made by the Counterparty shall primarily be applied to all outstanding interest and costs, and subsequently to overdue invoices that have been outstanding the longest, even if the Counterparty states that the payment pertains to later invoices.

 10. With regard to extrajudicial (collection) costs, Digitalique is entitled to compensation of 15% of the total outstanding principal amount, with a minimum of €250 for each invoice that has not been paid in full or in part.

-11. In the event of bankruptcy, suspension of payments, liquidation, total seizure of assets, death, or guardianship, Digitalique's claims and the Other Party's obligations towards Digitalique will become immediately due and payable.
+11. In the event of bankruptcy, suspension of payments, liquidation, general attachment of assets, death, or guardianship, Digitalique's claims and the Counterparty's obligations towards Digitalique become immediately due and payable.

-12. Any reasonable legal costs and enforcement costs incurred shall also be borne by the Other Party.
+12. Any reasonable legal and enforcement costs incurred shall also be borne by the Counterparty.

 Complaints

-1. The Other Party must examine the Assignment at the time of execution, but in any case within 7 days after execution, to determine whether the executed Assignment complies with the Agreement.
+1. The Counterparty must inspect the Assignment at the time of execution, but in any event within 7 days after execution, to ascertain whether the executed Assignment conforms to the Agreement.

 2. Complaints must be reported to Digitalique in writing within 7 days of completion of the Assignment.

-3. The right to a (partial) refund of the price, replacement, or compensation will lapse if the complaint is not reported within the specified period, unless the nature of the Assignment or the circumstances of the case warrant a longer period.
+3. The right to (partial) refund of the price, replacement, or compensation shall lapse if the complaint is not reported within the stipulated period, unless the nature of the Assignment or the circumstances of the case dictate a longer period.

-4. The payment obligation will not be suspended if the Other Party informs Digitalique of the complaint within the specified period.
+4. The payment obligation shall not be suspended if the Counterparty notifies Digitalique of the complaint within the stipulated period.

 Force majeure and unforeseen circumstances

-1. A shortcoming cannot be attributed to Digitalique or the Other Party, as the shortcoming is not due to its fault, nor is it for its account under the law, legal act, or generally accepted practice.
+1. A shortcoming cannot be attributed to Digitalique or the Counterparty, as the shortcoming is not due to their fault, nor is it attributable to them by virtue of law, legal act, or prevailing views in society.
 In this case, the parties are also not obliged to fulfill the obligations arising from the Agreement.

-2. In the General Terms and Conditions, force majeure is understood to mean, in addition to what is understood in this regard in law and case law, all external causes, foreseen or unforeseen, over which Digitalique has no influence and as a result of which Digitalique is unable to fulfill its obligations.
+2. In these General Terms and Conditions, force majeure is understood to mean, in addition to what is legally and jurisprudentially defined, all external causes, whether foreseen or unforeseen, over which Digitalique has no influence and which prevent Digitalique from fulfilling its obligations.

 3. Force majeure on the part of Digitalique shall in any case include: